awxkee/pic-scale/README.md

 ### Performance

-Faster or comparable to `fast-image-resize`, when implemented equal SIMD and pixel type.

-Example comparison time for downscale RGB 4928x3279 image in two times for x86_64 SSE.
+Example comparison with `fast-image-resize` time for downscale RGB 4928x3279 image in two times for x86_64 SSE.

 |           | Lanczos3 |
 |-----------|:--------:|